How Much Can a Few Engine Moves Help? Quantifying Limited Cheating in Chess: Using a stochastic, engine-free model

 \subsection{Engine-free threshold simulation}

-\paragraph{Setup and notation.} We entirely forgo running the chess engine, and strip games down to the sequence of calibrated outcomes, depending on whether a weak or strong move is taken at the current move.
-For each position \emph{after White's $t$-th move} ($t=1,2,\dots,H$, where $H$ is a threshold over the number of moves, chosen to be very large -- e.g. 200, we assume we have calibrated win probabilities for White under a weak and a strong move, denoted
+\paragraph{Setup and notation} We entirely forgo running the chess engine, and strip games down to the sequence of calibrated outcomes, depending on whether a weak or strong move is currently taken.
+For each position after ${\cal \bf{W}}$'s $t$-th move ($t=1,2,\dots,H$, where $H$ is a threshold over the number of moves, chosen to be very large -- e.g. 200), we assume we have expected scores under a weak and a strong move, denoted

+These quantities are estimated in advance from engine-game logs, using the same calibrated expected-score framework described earlier (Section \ref{sec:bellman1}).